The Escape Hatch

 I think this happens more often than the community acknowledges.
 There are experienced practitioners — people with decades of daily practice, multiple long retreats — who eventually come to the realization that they haven't actually started looking at themselves.
 They've just gotten very good at not looking.
 They've placed a comfortable, spiritually respectable blanket over whatever is actually going on, and the practice itself has become the mechanism that keeps the blanket in place.

 The analogy that comes to mind is painkillers and a broken bone.
 If you take enough ibuprofen, you can walk on a fractured ankle without feeling much.
 The pain management is genuine — you really do hurt less.
 But the fracture isn't healing, and the fact that you can't feel it anymore doesn't mean it's gone.
 It means you've lost the signal that was supposed to keep you off your feet.
-Equanimity, practiced indiscriminately, can function the same way: real relief from a real symptom, at the cost of ignoring the structural problem underneath.
+Equanimity, practiced indiscriminately, can function the same way.

 The Wrong Medication

-Not everyone who walks into a meditation retreat or downloads a meditation app has the same condition.
+Not everyone who walks into a meditation retreat has the same condition.
 This seems obvious when stated plainly, but the framework doesn't account for it at all.

-Consider two people who both start a daily meditation practice.
-The first person is chronically anxious — racing thoughts, a nervous system stuck in overdrive, difficulty sleeping, a persistent sense that something is wrong.
+Consider two people who both start a daily practice.
+The first is chronically anxious — racing thoughts, a nervous system stuck in overdrive, difficulty sleeping.
 For this person, equanimity training is likely to be genuinely therapeutic.
-Learning to notice anxious thoughts without getting hijacked by them, learning to relax the body's stress response, learning that the catastrophic story the mind is telling isn't necessarily true — these are skills that directly address the condition.
-The treatment matches the diagnosis.
+Learning to notice anxious thoughts without getting hijacked by them, learning to relax the body's stress response — these skills directly address the condition.

 The second person is somewhat different.
-They're already relatively calm.
+Already relatively calm.
 Their problem isn't an overactive mind or excessive reactivity — it's more like insufficient drive.
-They're undermotivated, a little too comfortable, prone to coasting.
-Their challenge is not that they have too much ego, but that they could use a bit more friction, more urgency, more willingness to be uncomfortable in the service of getting something done.
+Prone to coasting.
+Their challenge is not that they have too much ego, but that they could use more friction, more willingness to be uncomfortable in the service of getting something done.

-Both people get the same practice: cultivate equanimity, release attachment, notice that the self who wants things is itself a construction.
+Both get the same practice: cultivate equanimity, release attachment, notice that the self who wants things is itself a construction.
 For the first person, this is medicine.
 For the second, it's a treatment for a condition they don't have — and it creates one they do.
-More equanimity, less drive.
-More acceptance, less ambition.
-More peace with what is, less motivation to change it.

 In medicine, this distinction has a name: differential diagnosis.
 The same symptom can arise from different causes, and the treatment depends on the cause, not the symptom.
 Meditation has no concept of this.
 Everyone gets equanimity.
-The dosage is the same.
 The instruction is the same.
 The implied promise — that more practice is always better, that deeper equanimity is always the goal — is the same.
-And for a meaningful percentage of practitioners, I think this amounts to prescribing a sedative to someone who came in asking for caffeine.
+And for a meaningful percentage of practitioners, this amounts to prescribing a sedative to someone who came in asking for caffeine.

 The Data Nobody Wanted

-The pattern wasn't monotonic — it wasn't that more practice always led to more problems.
+The pattern wasn't monotonic — more practice didn't always lead to more problems.
 Instead, the curve seemed to bend: equanimity was beneficial up to a point, then flattened, then turned.
-What started as healthy detachment from reactive emotional patterns became something closer to dissociation.
-The ability to not get caught up in emotions became the inability to feel them.
-The distinction between releasing a feeling and being unable to have one collapsed.
+What started as healthy detachment became something closer to dissociation.

-Roughly 70 percent of the adverse effects were associated with intensive retreat practice, which might make it tempting to dismiss them as edge cases — the result of doing too much, too fast, in unusual conditions.
-But the remaining 30 percent came from regular daily practice alone, often less than an hour a day.
+Roughly 70 percent of the adverse effects were associated with intensive retreat practice.
+But the remaining 30 percent came from regular daily practice alone — often less than an hour a day.
 These weren't people who had gone to the deep end of the pool.
 They were following the instructions exactly as presented by mainstream apps and teachers.

-The recurrence of certain patterns across the sample is, I think, what matters most.
-These weren't idiosyncratic responses — a random person here and there who happened to react badly.
-The same clusters of effects kept appearing in different practitioners, independently: emotional flattening, depersonalization, loss of motivation, disruption of the felt sense of self in ways that were destabilizing rather than liberating.
-When the same side effects show up across hundreds of unrelated cases, the more parsimonious explanation isn't that each person was individually fragile.
-It's that the practice is doing something that the framework hasn't accounted for.
+When the same clusters of effects keep appearing across hundreds of unrelated cases — emotional flattening, depersonalization, loss of motivation, disruption of the felt sense of self — the more parsimonious explanation isn't that each person was individually fragile.
+It's that the practice is doing something the framework hasn't accounted for.

 The Trauma Inversion

-But for someone whose nervous system has been reshaped by trauma — where the baseline is hypervigilance, where the body's stress response fires too easily and doesn't come down — the standard instruction can do the opposite of what it promises.
-Turning toward difficult sensations, which is central to most mindfulness practice, can activate a sympathetic nervous system that's already in overdrive.
-Breath-focused meditation, which seems like the gentlest possible entry point, can actually increase sympathetic activation in trauma survivors rather than reducing it, because the breath is one of the body's primary alert channels.
+But for someone whose nervous system has been reshaped by trauma, the standard instruction can do the opposite of what it promises.
+Turning toward difficult sensations — central to most mindfulness practice — can activate a sympathetic nervous system that's already in overdrive.
+Breath-focused meditation can actually increase sympathetic activation in trauma survivors rather than reducing it, because the breath is one of the body's primary alert channels.

 The contemplative framework says: this is insight.
 Keep going.
 The clinical framework says: this is a symptom.
 You need different support.
 And a traumatized meditator, encountering depersonalization on retreat, has almost no way to distinguish between the two from the inside.
 The practice is telling them to do more of what their nervous system is already doing too much of.